substation-beta/ssb_book/src/4_specification.md

 `[animate=0,1000,sin(t*pi),[color=000000;translate-x=20]]`

 Interpolates style properties over time.

 First version goes over whole source block time to interpolate style tags.

 Second version additionally sends interpolation factor of current frame through an equation.

-Third version specifies a time zone to interpolate style tags.
+Third version specifies a time range to interpolate style tags.

 Fourth version combines all versions.
 A description for his values:

 First value:

 Start time in milliseconds.

 Positive number for offset to start time of source block.

 Negativ number for offset to end time of source block.

 Second value:

 End time in milliseconds.

 Positive number for offset to start time of source block.

 Negativ number for offset to end time of source block.

 Third value:

 Equation for interpolation factor.

 Fourth value:

 Style tags to interpolate.

 ### Karaoke